 Played our freeware games?
 This programming tutorial will teach you to do all the features of

-Fast graphics are easy to do in VGA so its the best place to start.
-Click here to learn how to put the computer
+Fast graphics are easy to do in VGA so it's the best place to start.
+Learn how to put the computer

 into 320 X 200 resolution with 256 colours, and to display pixels.